 If you have been in Macau long enough–or are a historically curious tourist–you must have noticed that huge and majestic building on the left side of Senado Square.
 It has been there since the start of the 20th century and it’s the Macau Post’s (locally known as CTT) main headquarters, inaugurated in 1929 after some construction-related issues.
+In 1992, the building entered the Macao Heritage List – which includes the region’s most renowned monuments with architectural or historical value – and it’s classified to this day as one of “architectural interest”.

 The region was, until December 1999, a protectorate of Portugal.
 It was never colonized like other regions were, but ruled by the Portuguese government for centuries through a contract between China and Portugal.
 However, there is an entire story leading to the construction of the building itself.
 Macau is quite uncommon when it comes to the implementation of rules, legislation or instructions due to its status across time.
 Being so, most rules in force in Portugal were also applicable to the other places the country governed, like Macau.